sumbach/modern-cljs/doc/tutorial-14.md

 > [Chas Emerick][16] we can now add new dependencies in the REPL to a
 > running project by using the [Pomegranate][17] lib.

-Now disable the JavaScript engine of your browser again and visit the [shopping][2] URI.
+Now disable JavaScript in your browser again and visit the [shopping URL][2].

-You should see the Shopping Calculator page showing the default field values again and again each time you press the `Calculate` button, no matter what you typed in the value boxes of the fields.
-This is exactly what we expected, because we did not select any node and any transformation of the nodes.
+You should see the Shopping Calculator page showing the default field values again and again each time you press the `Calculate` button, no matter what you typed in the fields.
+This is exactly what we expected, because we did not select any nodes or perform any transformations in our template.
 So far so good.

 ### Select and transform